Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: Conclusions

 \section{Conclusions}

-In summary, we have conducted comprehensive experiments of thermal transport between Si and Pt surfaces from single-digit nanometre vacuum gap distances to bulk contact, demonstrating force-induced acoustic phonon transport as the mechanism bridging NFRHT and contact phonon conduction.
-Excellent agreement between the experimental data and rigorous heat transfer calculations based on the AGF and fluctuational electrodynamics frameworks provides convincing evidence that the observed acoustic phonon transport is due to force interactions between terminating atoms separated by vacuum.
+We have conducted experiments of thermal transport between a flattened Si tip and feedback-controlled Pt nanoheater in a high-vacuum shear force microscope (HV-SFM) as the tip is positioned in the near-contact (NC), asperity-contact (AC), and bulk-contact (BC) regimes with the nanoheater surface.
+The obtained experimental results clearly show that heat transfer in the NC regime is much greater than NFRHT with a stronger gap dependence.
+Comparison of the experimental data with heat transfer calculations based on the atomistic Green's function method and fluctuational electrodynamics frameworks provides evidence that acoustic phonons can be transported not only through asperity contacts but also across nanoscale vacuum spaces due to force interactions between terminating atoms separated by vacuum.
 This finding sheds light on the possibility of engineering interfacial thermal transport using external force stimuli, which can impact the development of next-generation thermal management technologies.

-\section{Acknowledgements}
+\section{{ Acknowledgements}}

 This work was supported by the National Science Foundation (CBET-1605584) and the Nano Material Technology Development Program (2015M3A7B7045518) through the National Research Foundation of Korea (NRF).
 A.J. acknowledges financial supports from the University of Utah's Sid Green Fellowship and the National Science Foundation Graduate Research Fellowship (No. 2016213209).
-T.T. acknowledges financial support from the Sakata Scholarship Foundation.
+T.T. acknowledges support from the Yamada Science Foundation and the Fujikura Foundation.
 C.S. acknowledges support from the National Science Foundation Graduate Research Fellowship (No. 2017249785).
-The support and resources from the Center for High Performance Computing at the University of Utah for AGF calculations are gratefully acknowledged.
+The support and resources from the Center for High Performance Computing at the University of Utah are gratefully acknowledged.
 3D schematics were generated using the open-source software POV-ray (www.povray.org).
 We also thank Prof. Takuma Shiga at the University of Tokyo for fruitful discussions.